LizGoro90/db-tour/tutorials/basics/01/README.md

 Note that the `ConnectionURL` (which satisfies the [db.ConnectionURL][1] interface) varies from one database type to another.
 The connection properties required by each adapter are explained in detail [here](https://upper.io/db.v3/adapters).

-## Use the `Open` function to attempt to establish a connection
+## 3. Attempt to Establish a Connection

-Use the adapter's `Open` function to attempt to establish a connection with the database.

 All adapters have an [Open][2] function that accepts a `db.ConnectionURL` value, like the adapter's own `ConnectionURL` we created on the previous step: